tomster12/analysis-sandbox/README.md

 https://tomster12.github.io/analysis-sandbox/

-## Planned Features

-- Panel Types:
-  - Input
-  - Processing (lowercase, uppercase, mathematical, To / from ascii)
-  - Preview (Direct, summary graphs)
-  - Analysis (Gap distances)
-- Serialization for import / export
-- Toggleable previews in panels
-- Renamable panels

 ## To-Do

-- System for background click exclusivity
-- Node add menu for available panel types
-- UI for showing when dragging
-- Button to open add menu
+- Consistent text sizing in messages
+- Scrollbar on long messages
-- Implement user input panel
+- Better panel creator / connection interaction
+- Same letter highlighting on messages
+- Standardize message view for use in multiple panels with highlighting